aman431/Testing-Module/README.md

 - First we need to install npm check the offical website of npm and you will get how to install.<br/>

--After you install npm then start to execute a command **npm init** which start to create a package.json file<br/>
+- After you install npm then start to execute a command **npm init** which start to create a package.json file<br/>
 Package.json is a most important file which contain all the information that is required to test a module or develope a module.
 Execute a above command and you will get the result<br/>

--After that install npm i mocha chai --save-dev it install mocha and chai which contain developer dependencies.
+- After that install npm i mocha chai --save-dev it install mocha and chai which contain developer dependencies.

--After install you will see that dependencies in package.json file.Now in package.json in script part there is a test set a mocha over there.
+- After install you will see that dependencies in package.json file.Now in package.json in script part there is a test set a mocha over there.

--After this location of testing is set now you test a file but before this you need to write a code for testing look my source file how to write a test code.
+- After this location of testing is set now you test a file but before this you need to write a code for testing look my source file how to write a test code.